 There is some seasonal variation in how often you’ll need to water.
 Plants require more water in the summer than they do in the winter.

-As with all plants, you’ll need to water more often when temperatures are high and humidity is low.
+As with all plants, you’ll need to water more often when high temperatures and humidity are low.

 Croton plants will grow best with regular fertilization.